Quantum-enhanced metrology with large Fock states

 In principle, the sinusoidal photon number filter (PNF) $\mathcal{P}_{\mathrm{S}}$ can be applied to the entire Hilbert space without any truncation.
-However, to concentrate on a subspace centered around the desired Fock state and thus realize a more efficient projection to a target Fock state with fewer operations, we propose an additional Gaussian PNF operation.
-This is accomplished by applying a Gaussian qubit flip pulse~\cite{vlastakis2013,heeres2015} with a pulse duration of $\tau$ and a detuning of $N\chi$, which leads to the projection operator $\mathcal{P}_G(\sigma) \approx \sum_{n}e^{i\varphi_n}e^{- \delta n^2/4\sigma^2}\ket{n}\bra{n}$ with a width of the Fock state distribution of $\sigma\approx 2\sqrt{2}/\chi\tau$.
-Here, $\varphi_n$ is also an insignificant phase similar to the sinusoidal filter.
-Detailed experimental results regarding the Gaussian PNF can be found in the Supplementary Information.
+However, to concentrate on a subspace centered around the desired Fock state and thus realize a more efficient projection to a target Fock state with fewer operations, we employ an additional Gaussian PNF operation.
+This is accomplished by applying a qubit flip pulse with a Gaussian temporal envelope~\cite{vlastakis2013,heeres2015} with a standard deviation of $\sigma_t$ and a detuning of $N\chi_\mathrm{qc}$, which leads to the projection operator $\mathcal{P}_G(\sigma, N) \approx \sum_{n}e^{i\varphi_n}e^{- (n-N))^2/4\sigma^2}|n\rangle \langle n|$ with $\varphi_n$ being an insignificant phase similar to the sinusoidal filter.
+The Gaussian standard deviation of the filter function is approximated as $\sigma\approx 1/\left(\sqrt{2}\chi_\mathrm{qc}\sigma_t \right)$ for the Fock state distribution.
+Detailed experimental results regarding the Gaussian PNF can be found in the Supplementary Fig.~S3.
 Therefore, while $\mathcal{P}_{\mathrm{G}}$ selects a finite range of photon numbers, $\mathcal{P}_{\mathrm{S}}$ rules out photon numbers with certain parity.
-The combination of these two PNFs avoids the complicated optimization of pulses and is robust against decoherence (see Supplementary Information).
+The combination of these two PNFs avoids the complicated optimization of pulses and is robust against decoherence (see Supplementary section I-B).

 \vbox{}

 \textbf{Photon number population reconstruction}